abheekaryan/Socket_android_simple/README.md

 # Socket_android_simple

-Read read.md
-This android app uses socket.io and it is a simple implimentation of how socket io works.
+*This android app uses socket.io and it is a simple implimentation of how socket io works.*

 For server socket.io implimentation (written in node.js) go here: https://github.com/abheekaryan/AndroidSocketTest
 Note: packages needed via npm(for server)